madfam-io/plinto/docs/internal/reports/COMPREHENSIVE_CODEBASE_AUDIT_JAN2025.md

 ## 🎯 What We're Attempting to Achieve

 ### Product Vision (from README.md)
-Plinto is an **enterprise-grade authentication and user management platform** designed to provide:
+Janua is an **enterprise-grade authentication and user management platform** designed to provide:

 - **Multiple Authentication Methods**: JWT, OAuth, SAML, WebAuthn/Passkeys
 - **Multi-tenancy**: Organization-based user management